-As an English major at Yale University, Brooke developed a taste for Romantic poetry, 19th century novels and soy chai lattes, as well as a fascination with the rabbit hole that is theater.
+Later, as an English major at Yale University, Brooke developed a taste for Romantic poetry, 19th century novels and soy chai lattes, as well as a fascination with theater.
 It was there that she cut her teeth on a broad spectrum of plays including Neil Simon’s Rumors, George Bernard Shaw’s Heartbreak House, and Jean Genet’s The Maids.
-Currently Brooke resides in Los Angeles, where she acts in television and film and writes for HelloGiggles, Move LifeStyle and The Conversation with Amanda de Cadenet.
-For a detailed look at her work, please click here.